-The beach is well organized and you can get snacks and drinks if you wish, plus you can do watersports or book a small boat excursion to the nearby beaches of the south coast.
+The beach is well organized and you can get snacks and drinks if you wish, plus you can do water sports or book a small boat excursion to the nearby beaches of the coast of South Crete.

 Our day was ideal for relaxation.
+South Crete is perfect for that.
 On the way back we stopped at the beautiful village of Argyroupoli famous for its water springs and delicious food.
 Sometimes you get the feeling you are in a rainforest.
-One of the local specialties in this part of South Crete is the trouts that you can see swimming in the waters but we were too sensitive to try them after admiring their size and look at them swim.
+One of the local specialities in this part of South Crete is the trout that you can see swimming in the waters, but we were too sensitive to try them after admiring their size and look at them swim.

-A weekend in South Crete full of colors, nature, play and beautiful pictures, the recipe to start off the week with the most positive energy.
+A weekend in South Crete full of colours, nature, play and beautiful pictures, the recipe to start off the week with the most positive energy.
 And dream for more.